 There, suspended ominously is the moon.
 She reminds herself that she is aware of what is happening, but her heart flutters like a bird against her ribcage.
 Despite holding her breath to remain strong, she shudders with rage.
 If only she were a bird to careen into the moon, smothering its light and pecking it to crumbs.
-Perhaps then it would form a trail he could follow rather than her finding him in the unwelcoming morning air.
+Perhaps then it would form a trail he could follow rather than her finding him in this unwelcoming morning air.

 There, fur bristling, is him.
 His head is raised, nose touching the moon.
 The swirling grey eyes she was so familiar with have been clouded by amber.
 Tired of waiting out the nights clutching a blanket, she steps closer, hands outstretched to appeal to his humanity.
 Ears twitch with her movement and he curls his black lips.
 The rejection does not surprise her, but the hard glint of his teeth does.

-Startled, she falls backwards, twisting her ankle.
+Startled, she falls backwards, and her ankle twists.